chechiachang/assembly-intel-x86-nasm/README.md

 ## How to use
 * Use helloworld as an example.
 * Create a file named helloworld.asm.
 You can use any text-editor you like.
 (I use sublime-text)
-* In terminal, go to the same directory with .asm file.
+* In terminal, go to the same directory with helloworld.asm file.
-* Use following command to assemble .asm into .o :
+* Use following command to assemble helloworld.asm into helloworld.o :
-`nasm -f elf helloworld.asm`
+* `nasm -f elf helloworld.asm`
 * Use following command to make file executable with a link:
-`ld -m elf_i386 -s -o helloworld helloworld.asm`
+* `ld -m elf_i386 -s -o helloworld helloworld.asm`
 * Use following command to execute:
-`./helloworld`
+* `./helloworld`
 * The file should run if everything is correct.